asitkumar47/asitk/06_controls/Kalman_filter/kalmanFilter.md

 In other words, trust the model or measurement depending on the ratio of the co-variance matrices ($V_d, V_n$)

+If the noise and disturbance are not independent, then there's a process and measurement noise cross-covariance matrix

 # Mathematical representation
 ## System augmentation
 To include the disturbance and noise, we augment the system matrices for $\dot x, y$